The Meaning of Life: 10 Popular Answers (That Don't Fully Work)

 Or playing video games for months, years, decades?
 Or setting dogs on fire?

 In classic fairy tales, the hero is granted three wishes.
-The first two create disasters.
-The third is used to undo those and return things to normal again.
+The first two wishes create utter disasters.
+The third is used to undo those, and return things to normal again.

 4) Immediacy: “What’s right in front of you.”

 This is simple, down-to-earth, practical.
-Solve the problem in front of you.
+Wise man say, "solve the problem in front of you."